 A SARL is a Sexual Assault Response Liaison.
-SARLS are Peace Corps staff at Post who have gone through special training to support Volunteers who have experienced a sexual assault.
+SARLs are Peace Corps staff at Post who have gone through special training to support Volunteers who have experienced a sexual assault.
 SARLs can assist Volunteers throughout the in-country process, including accompanying you to meetings, legal proceedings, or travel related to the incident.
+SARL services can be requested at any time during the reporting and response process.
+They are available 24/7 via their specific SARL duty phone number in your country of service.